Mccranky83/imgbrd-grabber-docs/docs/docs/plugins/translation.md

 ### Translating

+!!! note

-*Note: if you understand another language (such as French) as well or better than English, you can also open it: it will then show both French and English versions when asking you for a translation.*
+    If you understand another language (such as French) as well or better than English, you can also open it: it will then show both French and English versions when asking you for a translation.

 Now that you're ready, all that's left is to actually get translating!